Call for Proposals

 Note: The District FD Funds can support 7 CIPE Grants this academic year.

 In response to the COVID-19 pandemic, we have changed the way we teach and serve students.
 Your district Faculty Development would like to support your collaborative effort in exploring better ways to teach, engage and assess student learning.
 New projects created during the COVID-19 pandemic will be considered.

 A CIPE is a small group of Seattle Colleges faculty working in collaboration to investigate questions aligned with the anti-bias, anti-racist (ABAR) pedagogy and practice, the district core strategic priorities and Guided Pathways principles.
 Members conduct an inquiry project during the spring quarter and report findings at the end of that academic calendar year.
 CIPEs explore and develop diverse interests within and across disciplines, divisions, and programs to promote student achievement and success.

 2021-22 CIPE proposals must address strategies and approaches that promote equity, diversity, and inclusion (EDI), anti-bias, anti-racist (ABAR) education, student engagement and learning, or enrollment, retention, and completion.

-Each CIPE team may request up to $1,000 for your project upon the completion of your project for a team of 3-5 or $800 for a team of 2 members; with an additional $200 for a zoom workshop to share your work before May 31st, 2021.
+Each faculty member in a CIPE team will receive $500 upon the completion of your project for a team of 2-5; with an additional stipend for a zoom workshop or poster session to share your work before June 13, 2022.
 This funding is limited to allowable expenses within Seattle Colleges policy, such as stipend for time spent on creating the products, purchasing books or journals, and or similar purposes.
 Funds may not be used for food or refreshments.
 The funds will be awarded upon successful completion of the project.

 CIPE teams agree to